faraaz-bot/memory-testing/rocfftmp/README.md

 ## Current Features

-The following functionality is currently available for rocFFT-mp:
+The following functionality is currently available for rocFFTmp:
 1. 3-D Complex-to-Complex FFT computation using slabs decomposition.
 2. Precision: single and double.
 3. Tensor transposition can be used as an independent kernel.